 1) Video PortraitS

-In a separate enclosed space within the larger space, we will create a grid of video portraits of characters variously staring into the camera, with their backs turned, or beginning in one position and turning their backs (or vice versa) as the viewer watches.
-These will be presented as either a semicircle or in a 4-channel projection surrounding the viewer on all sides.
-At any given time, visitors will be confronted with the stoney gaze of members of the LGBTQ community or their backs, and individuals within the grid will turn at various moments creating a rich visual interplay.
-This element will also have its own soundbed composed of moving snippets of interviews woven together with ambient audio from various places in India, Bollywood songs and other elements all played in reverse.
-The result will be a rich and eery accompaniment to the striking grid of videos.
+We created a grid of video portraits of people in our project variously staring into the camera, with their backs turned, or beginning in one position and turning their backs (or vice versa) as the viewer watches.
+At any given time, visitors were confronted with the stoney gaze of members of the LGBTQ community or their backs, and individuals within the grid will turn at various moments creating a rich visual interplay.

-Throughout the space we will hang vibrant photographic portraits of those we’ve met, printed at human scale (examples can be seen throughout this page).
-Photo portraits will be accompanied by quotes and/or stories displayed alongside (or accompanied by snippets of interviews projected from above and triggered by a visitor stepping in front of the image).
+Throughout the space we displayed vibrant photographic portraits of those we’ve met, printed at human scale (examples can be seen throughout this page).
+Photo portraits were accompanied by quotes and/or stories displayed alongside (or accompanied by snippets of interviews accessed by visiting this link).
 The images variously hide or reveal the sitter's face and location.
-Also occasionally seen in the portraits are the hands of others helping hold up backdrops, alluding to the ways the larger community is culpable in the current state and its solution.
+Also occasionally seen in the portraits are the hands of others helping hold up backdrops, alluding to the ways the general public is culpable in the current state and its solution.

-Throughout, we will also install large-scale projections — played in reverse — from the urban and rural settings where our characters live; intimate scenes from the daily lives of our characters; and other scenes of manufacture and production, conveying an endless coming together and undoing of everyday objects.
+We also installed images and large-scale projections — played in reverse — from the urban and rural settings where the people we met live; intimate scenes from the daily lives of our characters; and other scenes of manufacture and production, conveying an endless coming together and undoing of everyday objects.
 These elements are intended to bring the audience into the environment of the people affected, but also to destabilize them and alert them that something here is amiss.

 / / / /

-Taken as a whole, the installation will disrupt the narrative of an endless march towards progress.
+Taken as a whole, the installation disrupts the narrative of an endless march towards progress.
 In the age of Trump, Brexit and other sudden-seeming about-faces, Both Sides of The Veil is explicitly designed to provoke feelings of destabilization, as well as empathy for India’s LGBTQ community, who, for years, were denied the ability to love who they want.
+Below, find images of the installation of our exhibition in New Delhi.

-We will launch an exhibition of the work at New Delhi’s India Habitat Centre on January 10.
+We launched an exhibition of the work at New Delhi’s India Habitat Centre on January 10.
 The India Habitat Centre is deeply rooted in New Delhi's arts and social justice communities and strives to showcase work and projects that help advance the cause for both.

-The show will feature some 50 images, spread out across the large campus in a totally public exhibit, up for 3 weeks in January, and is expected to reach more than 200,000 Indians from across the socioeconomic spectrum.
+The show featured some 50 images, spread out across the large campus in a totally public exhibit, up for nearly 10 weeks.
+Due to its impact and innovative presentation, the exhibit was selected for inclusion in Photosphere, a major photography biennial.
+Over its run, the work reached more than 400,000 Indians from across the socioeconomic spectrum.

-We are working with a Delhi-based marketing team to draw a diverse array of the Indian public to the exhibit, and with a coalition of schools to draw in yet more, with the ultimate goal to bring this work, and the questions it asks about the future for India's LGBTQ community, to as broad a cross-section of Indians as we are able.
+We worked with a Delhi-based marketing team to draw a diverse array of the Indian public to the exhibit, and with a coalition of universities to draw in yet more, with the ultimate goal to bring this work, and the questions it asks about the future for India's LGBTQ community, to as broad a cross-section of Indians as we are able.
+See more about or outreach here.